 For a long time there was only hope, then rumors, then it became concrete.
-In the meantime, the remaster of the action RPG series Mass Effect with the subtitle “Legendary Edition” has been released for PC and consoles.
-And the developers and publisher Electronic Arts keep what they promise with the name: the remaster is legendary - it turns good games into even better ones anyway.
+In the meantime, the remaster of the action RPG series Mass Effect has been released for PC and consoles with the subtitle "Legendary Edition".
+And the developers and publishers Electronic Arts keep what they promise with the naming: the remaster is legendary - it makes good games even better anyway.

 The Mass Effect: Legendary Edition is for everyone.
 If you don't know the action role-playing game series around Commander Shepard, you can't avoid the remaster.
 Anyone who only knows part of the series does not know either.
 And everyone who gambled through the trilogy at the time will also find plenty of motivators in the revamped version to embark on the space adventure again.

 Fear unfounded: Remaster rocks

 A remaster for Mass Effect is coming?
 Is that enough?
 The fears of the fans were there as well as anticipation.
 In the end it was unfounded because Bioware and Electronic Arts delivered.
 And how!

 It was in 2007 that the foundation stone for one of the best game series of all time was laid with the release of Mass Effect.
 Yes, the debut had some weaknesses.
 And no, even the remaster could not iron out all the frustrations by a long way - nevertheless, a journey began in November that was not supposed to end until 2021.
 The idea of the series is more complex than one would initially assume: It's not just about a loosely narrated space adventure with some weird alien characters, but about action, packaged in a role-playing game, with script storytelling, freer plot alternatives, unique characters - with a narrative level more like a novel than a game.
 Mass Effect is a kind of egg-laying woolly swine of the games mechanisms - but almost perfectly balanced.